-ADVICE-20-007-20 Implementation of FM online reporting Normative reference FSC-STD-20-007a (V1-0) EN Clause 1.1, 2.1, 2.2, Section 5 and 7.1 FSC-STD-20-007b (V1-0) EN Clause 1.1 Approval date 23 September 2020 (by FSC Director General) Revised 4 December 2020 Revised 14 July 2021 Revised 20 August 2021 Revised 17 November 2021 Effective date 01 January 2021 Terms & definitions FM digital reporting template: standardized template developed by FSC to harmonize data collection and reporting from FSC forest management evaluations.
-The FM digital reporting template is a steppingstone in introducing more advanced technology for data collection and publication of public summary reports.
-The template consists of two (2) components: An MS Word template, specifying the scope of data to be collected, and An MS Excel document defining the architecture of data specified in the MS Word template.
-Background Report writing requirements for forest management evaluations at provided in "FSC-STD-20-007a (V1-0) EN Forest management evaluation addendum - Forest certification reports" and "FSC-STD-20-007b (V1-EN Forest management evaluations addendum - Forest certification publisummary reports".
-Based on these requirements, certification bodies develop and maintain their own audit report template, which differs in structure, format and content, even though there is a certain minimum content required.
+ADVICE-20-007-20 Implementation of FM digital reporting Normative reference FSC-STD-20-007a (V1-0) EN Clause 1.1, 2.1, 2.2, Section 5 and 7.1 FSC-STD-20-007b (V1-0) EN Clause 1.1 Approval date 23 September 2020 (by FSC Director General) Revised 4 December 2020 Revised 14 July 2021 Revised 20 August 2021 Revised 20 August 2021 Revised 17 November 2021 Revised 30 March 2022 Revised 07 June 2022 Effective date 01 January 2021 Terms & definitions FM digital reporting template: standardized template developed by FSC to harmonize data collection and reporting from FSC forest management evaluations.
+The FM digital reporting template is a stepping stone in introducing more advanced technology for data collection.
+The FM digital reporting template consists of an MS Excel file that specifies the scope and architecture of data to be collected.
+The FM digital reporting template is provided in 2 (two) versions: a.
+Minimal template, which includes only selected data, andb.
+Full template, which includes all data required.
+Background Reporting requirements for forest management evaluations are provided in "FSC-STD-20-007a (V1-0) EN Forest management evaluations addendum - Forest certification reports" and "FSC-STD-20-007b (V1-0) EN Forest management evaluations addendum - Forest certification public summary reports".
+Based on these requirements, certification bodies develop and maintain their own certification report template, which differs in structure, format and content, even though there is a certain minimum content required.
 The various formats of reports and structure of data cause inconsistency in public reporting thus limiting transparency, as well as significantly limiting performance and impact monitoring done by FSC.
 Additionally, differences in the reports limit the ability for systemic learning from the certification processes across certification bodies.
 The FM digital reporting template introduces changes to the scope of data reported as per FSC-STD-20-007a in order to align with the technology available, as well as to better reflect the current data availability, reality and needs.
 In 2017, the FSC membership approved Motion 16 (Harnessing audit data to improve assurance integrity, Monitoring & Evaluation (M&E), and the value proposition for FSC) to address these challenges.
 This Advice Note is part of the motion implementation process.
 It introduces FM digital reporting template, and regulates its implementation, as a first step in standardization of reporting data.
 To enable a transition from the current reporting practices to more advanced data collection and reporting, a stepwise approach will be applied.